Monday, September 30, 2013

 PHIL GARRETT

-a free workshop on painting with acrylics
+is coming to town for a free workshop on painting with acrylics

 @ S & S Art Supply